 |6||Dealing with crisis||Put out the fire first – firefighter’s approach||Let’s find out who is responsible – investigator’s approach|

 |7||Action orientation||Do it before it’s too late||There are always more opportunities|

 To be successful in starting a business you need to think in terms of the entrepreneur’s thinking.
 This will help you to act and respond quickly to situations and circumstances.
 Often it’s not the decision in itself that’s bad, but the commitment behind the decision that’ll make it successful or not.

-Please call Seamus Parfrey today on 021 431 0266 for a free consultation on starting your business and what it takes to be a successful entrepreneur.
+Please call Seamus Parfrey today on 021 431 0266 for a consultation on starting your business and what it takes to be a successful entrepreneur.

 Related Article: 10 Minute Questionnaire for Coping with Self Employment